Gopal7476/Games_Using_coding/README.md

-The play with machine makes you most excitement.
+The play with machine makes you more excitement.

 Just for fun!